MDLC01/board-n-pieces/src/README.md

 - `square-size` is a length describing the size of each square.
 By default, this is `1cm`.

 - `white-square-fill` and `black-square-fill` indicate how squares should be filled.
-They can be colors, gradient or patterns.
+They can be colors, gradients or patterns.

 - `marking-color` is the color to use for markings (marked squares and arrows).